Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Lactic Acid

-Lactic acid is a byproduct of fermentation produced by lactic acid bacteria (LAB) in the starter.
-It gives sourdough its mild tanginess and contributes to a balanced, complex flavor profile.
-Lactic acid also helps strengthen the dough structure and improves its keeping quality by creating an acidic environment that slows staling and inhibits mold growth.
+It is produced by lactic acid bacteria (LAB) in the starter and helps give sourdough its mild tanginess and contributes to a balanced, complex flavor profile.
+Lactic acid helps strengthen the dough structure and improves its keeping quality by creating an acidic environment that slows spoilage and inhibits mold growth.

 Its presence, along with acetic acid, defines the sourdough's characteristic flavor.

-Lactic acid also plays a role in my other fermentation recipes, like my dill pickle hot sauce or lacto-fermented salsa!
+Lactic acid also plays a big role in my other fermentation recipes, like my dill pickle hot sauce, half sour pickles, and lacto-fermented salsa!

 Lame